linchpin/mesh/README.md

-# Mesh for WordPress
+# Mesh - Multiple Content Sections

-Adds the ability to create multiple areas for content within pages, posts and custom post types.

-## Description

-Adds the ability to create multiple areas for content within pages, posts and custom post types within WordPress.

-## Goals

-### Responsive out of the box.

-Mesh provides a basic responsive grid system build similarly to [Foundation](http://foundation.zurb.com) though you can easily disable styles if you need to.

-Mesh is also compatible with another useful WordPress plugin [Toggle wpautop](https://wordpress.org/plugins/toggle-wpautop/) by [Linchpin](https://linchpin.agency)
+A page builder, simplified.
+Get the most flexibility to display content by adding multiple content sections within Pages, Posts, or Custom Post Types.

+## What is Mesh - Multiple Content Sections?

+Mesh is the easiest way to add additional content to your Page, Post, or Custom Post Type in a responsive grid system.
+Adding a Mesh Section creates a new row on your page below the default WordPress content.
+Each Section can be divided into 1 to 4 Columns, providing Visual/Text editors for each Column.
+Give your Sections and Columns titles, drag to rearrange, add background images to Columns or an entire Section, then Publish your Section or save it as a Draft until your content is just right.

+Efficient and unobtrusive, Mesh was designed to simply extend the functionality of the normal page editor within WordPress to provide the flexibility of building pages in a responsive grid without adding code or editing page templates.

+#### Responsive Out-of-the-Box

+Mesh is currently built off of [Foundation](http://foundation.zurb.com)'s grid but will soon have support for Bootstrap and custom frameworks as well.
+All grid styles can also be easily disabled.

-## Recognizable and easy to use.
+#### Familiar and Easy to Use

-The UI/UX goals of Mesh is to stay as close to the core usability of the WordPress dashboard and only veer from that when absolutely necessary.
+Our goal is to stay as close to the core usability of WordPress as possible.
+Mesh Content editing is recognizable and simple to use.
+As you create new Sections for your content you will be presented with an interface similar to that utilized on default Pages and Posts.

-It should be easy to use and quickly recognizable to the user that this is still the dashboard they are used to.

-By default Mesh is only enabled for *Pages*.
-Please visit Settings -> Mesh to enable it for more sections.

-### Extensibility
+#### Extensible and Plays Well with Others

-We have started to add hooks to extend the functionality of Mesh.
-This list will grow over time.
+We have added a few hooks to extend the functionality of Mesh and will continue to expand these over time.
+For a full list of currently available hooks and filters check out the FAQ.

+Mesh is also compatible with [Linchpin](https://linchpin.agency)'s [Toggle wpautop](https://wordpress.org/plugins/toggle-wpautop/) WordPress plugin.

+## FAQs

+#### Can I use Mesh on other post types?

+Any post type that is publicly available within your WordPress install can be enabled to support Mesh.
+Under *Settings* > *Mesh* you can see all post types available to you.
+Only Pages are Mesh enabled by default.

+#### Can I add my own controls to columns/blocks?

+We’re working on the ability to tie in extra controls to Columns and Sections.

-## Adding a function to your page template(s)
+#### Adding a function to your page template(s)

 ```php
 <?php